-No New Zealand authorities on the taxability of a lease surrender payment received by a landlord exist, and there are very few overseas authorities on this issue.
-The New Zealand Court of Appeal did consider a lease surrender payment in CIR v McKenzies New Zealand Limited (1988) 10 NZTC 5,233.
+No New Zealand authorities on the taxation of a lease surrender payment received by a landlord exist, and there are very few overseas authorities on this issue.
+The New Zealand Court of Appeal did consider a lease surrender payment in CIR v McKenzies New Zealand Ltd (1988) 10 NZTC 5,233.
 However, this decision concerned the deductibility for a lessee of a lease surrender payment paid to a lessor.
-While the decision is considered to be good authority in relation to the deductibility of a lease surrender payment for a lessee, the comments made by the Court in that context cannot automatically be applied to the question of the assessability of such a payment to a lessor.
+While the decision is considered to be good authority in relation to the deductibility of a lease surrender payment for a lessee, the comments made by the Court in that context cannot automatically be applied to the question of the assessability of such a payment to a lessor (ie, symmetrical tax treatment is not required in terms of different parties to the same transaction).
 The character of a payment for assessability and deductibility purposes has to be tested in the hands of the particular taxpayer.
+Similarly, the Privy Council decision in Wattie considered the character of leases from the point of view of the lessee.
+It is considered that the nature of a lease in a lessor's business is different to that of a lessee.